robalb/compose-prod/README.md

 Features:

 - Deploy your projects by defining a simple `docker-compose.yml` file
+- Ready out of the box: Buy a VPS, fork this repository, and follow the [guide](#guide) to have your project running and deployed in a few minutes.
-- automatic TLS certificate generation, powered by traefik.
+- from zero to https in an instant: Automatic TLS certificate generation, powered by traefik.
 - A grafana control panel to monitor the state of all your services, and their logs.
   powered by pre-configured Prometheus, Loki, node-exporter, Container-advisor.
-- Ready out of the box: Buy a VPS, fork this repository, and follow the [guide](#guide) to have your project running in a few minutes.

 ## Guide